 There are tons of activities your whole family can enjoy.
 Younger kids will enjoy places like the Seattle Aquarium or the giant Ferris Wheel nearby, while kids of any age (and adults) are sure to enjoy places like the Museum of Pop Culture (MoPOP), Chilhuly Garden and Glass, and the Space Needle, three places we visited on our recent tour.

-Built in 1962, the Space Needle is a wonderful observation tower for gazing all around Seattle, with a snack bar serving it’s own IPA, and a rotating glass-floor, which is not for the faint of heart or those with a fear of heights.
+Built in 1962, the Space Needle is a wonderful observation tower for gazing all around Seattle.
+It has a snack bar serving its own IPA, and a rotating glass floor, which is not for the faint of heart or those with a fear of heights.
 Ahem.

 Chihuly Garden and Glass